mgnsm/ZLibDotNet/README.md

 ![Build Status](https://github.com/mgnsm/ZLibDotNet/actions/workflows/ci.yml/badge.svg)
 [![NuGet Badge](https://img.shields.io/nuget/v/ZLibDotNet.svg)](https://www.nuget.org/packages/ZLibDotNet/)

-A fully managed and [performant](tests/ZLibDotNet.Benchmarks) C#/.NET Standard 1.3 implementation of the [zlib compression library](https://www.zlib.net/), including both unsafe (operations involving pointers) and type-safe APIs for doing in-memory compression, decompression, and integrity checks of uncompressed data.

-Supports the zlib ([RFC (Request for Comments) 1950](https://datatracker.ietf.org/doc/html/rfc1950)) and raw deflate ([RFC 1951](https://datatracker.ietf.org/doc/html/rfc1951)) data formats but not the gzip or zip formats.
+A fully managed and [performant](tests/ZLibDotNet.Benchmarks) C#/.NET Standard 1.3 implementation of the [zlib compression library](https://www.zlib.net/) which provides in-memory compression, decompression, and integrity checks of uncompressed data in the zlib ([RFC (Request for Comments) 1950](https://datatracker.ietf.org/doc/html/rfc1950)) and raw deflate ([RFC 1951](https://datatracker.ietf.org/doc/html/rfc1951)) data formats (but not the gzip or zip formats).

 ## zlib support in .NET
 If you simply want to compress or decompress data in the zlib format in a .NET application, there is a `ZLibStream` class for doing this in .NET 6: